sierrathedog/demo/README.md

-# Decoupled Modules
+# Snappable

-Decoupled Modules (aka "DeMo") is a true modular application development framework that allows independently developped software modules to connect and collaborate inside the framework.
-DeMo based modular application is easy to develop and allows greater freedom of code sharing and re-use.
+Snappable (aka "snapper") is a modular application development framework that allows independently developed software modules to connect and collaborate inside the framework.
+Snappable-based modular application is easy to develop and allows greater code sharing and reuse freedom.

+It has the following API for implementing "open-market and reusable" modules.
+The key to this API is using the IRda universal container for exchanging data between an initiator and a responder.
+Foldda Snap is a product that demonstrates how the framework and the modules work.

+## Snappable: Snap(initiator) => Engagement  //a context of two-module engagement
+### Engagement (Snappable initiator, Snappable responder)

+### Engagement: Request (IRda request) => ResponseHandle  //an info exchange between the engaged modules
+## ResponseHandle: Pull (IRda condition) => IRda response
+## ResponseHandle: Pull (IRda condition) => IRda response
+...
+### Engagement : Release();

 ## The Problem